Ali Nuhu: Nigerian Movies

+Kannywood Series

 Awards and nominations

 Nuhu is one of the most decorated actors in the Hausa Cinema, he frequently appears on listings of the most popular, stylish and influential people in Nigeria.
 He has regularly featured among the top ten of the 100 most influential men in Nigeria.
 Nuhu has been brand ambassador of various governmental and nongovernmental campaigns including Globacom, OMO, Samsung and others.
 He received an honorary doctorate from ISM Adonai American University, Benin Republic in 2018.

 Ali Nuhu recently became an ambassador for cereal brand, Checkers Custard.